 If you decide not to change anything in your Teams notifications, you would be receiving both desktop notifications and activity feed alerts for mentions, direct messages, and mentions in the channels and teams that you’re part of.

-If you’ve been using Teams for some time, you may be familiar with marking channels as your Favorite in order to receive notifications.
+If you’ve been using Teams for some time, you may be familiar with marking channels as your Favorite in order to receive native notifications.
+What used to be “Favorite” is now “Show”.
 Along with replacing channel “Favorite” with “Show”, the “Follow” option has now been replaced with “Channel notifications”.
-This allows you to manage specific channel notifications settings.
+This allows you to manage specific channel notifications settings and the notification option that includes message preview.

 Let's get a little into how each of the three Microsoft Teams Notifications types works.

 The activity feed is displayed at the top of your Teams menu.
 In this notification type, an activity count is displayed to indicate new activity.
 Just below the activity feed is your chat.
 This is where your group and one-on-one conversations happen.
-A chat count is displayed as you receive new messages.
+A chat count is displayed as you receive a new, unread message.

 Desktop (Banner) Notifications